shall have seven (4) classes of memberships.

-Privileges of an Adult Single, Adult Dual, Family, Junior Single, Junior Multiple, Lifetime Adult Single and Lifetime Adult Dual Memberships: Adult members of the Association are entitled to attend, speak during open forum and vote at the membership meetings of the Association.
-Memberships shall be based on one Adult membership one vote.
+Privileges of an Adult, Junior, Lifetime Adult Single and Lifetime Adult Dual memberships: Adult members of the Association are entitled to attend, speak during open forum and vote at the membership meetings of the Association.
+Memberships shall be based on membership numbers.
+A group with at least one (1) Adult member has only 1 vote regardless of the number of Adult members.
 In addition, members in good standing shall be kept informed of the activities, and be notified of all membership meetings, have annual reports and up-to-date Bylaws made available to them by contacting the Treasurer and/or Secretary.

 Definition of Membership